xactuary/kickstarter-analysis/README.md

 =(((I2/60)/60)/24)+DATE(1970,1,1)

-The link to the analysis file is here:
+The link to the analysis file is [HERE](https://github.com/xactuary/kickstarter-analysis/blob/master/Kickstarter_Challenge.xlsx)